TinkerCliffs - ARC’s Flagship Cluster

 Quality of Service (QoS)

-The QOS associated with a job will affect the job in three key ways: scheduling priority, resource limits, and time limits.
-Each partition has a defaulq QoS named partitionname_base with a default priority, resource limits, and time limits.
+The QoS associated with a job affects the job in three key ways: scheduling priority, resource limits, and time limits.
+Each partition has a default QoS named partitionname_base with a default priority, resource limits, and time limits.
 Users can optionally select a different QoS to increase or decrease the priority, resource limits, and time limits.
 The goal is to offer users multiple flexible options that adjust to their jobs needs.
 The long QoS allows users to run for an extended period of time (up to 14 days) but reduces the total amount of resources that can be allocated for the job.
 The short QoS allows users to increase the number of resources for a job but reduces the maximum time to 1 day.
 ARC staff reserves the right to modify the QoS settings at any point of time to ensure a fair and balanced utilization of resources among all users.

 Partition